*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 In real estate, the three most important elements are location, location, location.

 Online shopping means online comparison shopping.
-If your prices are not similar to or better than the next retailer, you’re going to lose the sale.
+If your prices are not similar to or better than the next business, you’re going to lose the sale.
 It’s that simple.

 Consumers browse.
 They check out various sites and portals.
 They can even use a website designed specifically for that purpose – like Google Shopping or SlickDeals – which pull data from several sources and display it side-by-side to find the best overall deal.